fbouzas93/master/README.md

 ### Important Notes ###
+* Send an email to the person who gave you the challenge before you start
 * Spend 24 hours maximum from the moment you specify your start date and time.
-* Send an email to Squire engineer before you start
-* Send an email to Squire engineer when you are finished
+* Send an email to the person who gave you the challenge when you are finished
 * Support a notion of refunds, refund should reference the original transaction
 * Managing barber, customer and shop is out of the scope of this challenge, it is only provided for context, manage accounts on their own